peppertech/OracleJETWorkshop2019/part1.md

     }
 },
 ```

-**Note:** Use oj.DataProvider because...
+**Note:** We are going to pass in an array, but we're building these components in anticipation of wanting to use them in Visual Builder as well as in Oracle JET Core applications.
+We use 'oj.DataProvider' here because Visual Builder passes all data declaratively via a service data provider or an array data provider, both of which can be mapped to 'oj.DataProvider'.

-2. In the Web Component's 'my-invoice-timeline-viewModel.js' file...
+6. In the Web Component's 'my-invoice-timeline-viewModel.js' file...

-3. In the Web Component's 'my-invoice-timeline-viewModel.html' file...
+7. In the Web Component's 'my-invoice-timeline-viewModel.html' file...

-4. In the 'index.html' file...
+8. In the 'index.html' file...

-### (d) Customize the Timeline Component
+### (e) Customize the Timeline Component

 1. We provide [the erpData.json file](https://gist.github.com/peppertech/8a9691dc68b0a1466b0b7012b86e2578), with local data in the component – local method and remote method.
 Show how to customize attributes of the timeline based on the data coming in – thumbnail and svg styling.

 2. Form layout with two select boxes, one for the start year and one for the end year.
 Year generator, generates years.
 Set start date and end date of our timeline.

-### (e) Use Real Data
+### (f) Use Real Data

 1. The above works against local data.
 Create a connection to the data using an AJAX, using Basic authentication, so no getJSON, using an array data provider, to the real URL.